History of trams: Electric

-The world's first experimental electric tramway was built by Ukrainian inventor Fyodor Pirotsky near St Petersburg, Russian Empire, in 1875.
 The first commercially successful electric tram line operated in Lichterfelde near Berlin, Germany, in 1881.
 It was built by Werner von Siemens (see Berlin Straßenbahn).
-It initially drew current from the rails, with the overhead wire being installed in 1883.
+It initially drew current from the rails, with the overhead wire being installed in 1891.

-In Britain, the Volk's Electric Railway was opened in 1883 in Brighton.
+In Britain, Leeds introduced Europe's first overhead electric service (Roundhay Electric Tramway) on 29 October 1891, though strictly speaking, it did not officially open to passengers until the following month.
+The Volk's Electric Railway was opened in 1883 in Brighton.
 This two kilometer line, re-gauged to 2 ft 9 in in 1884, remains in service to this day, and is the oldest operating electric tramway in the world.
 Also in 1883, Mödling and Hinterbrühl Tram was opened near Vienna in Austria.
 It was the first tram in the world in regular service that was run with electricity served by an overhead line with pantograph current collectors.
 The Blackpool Tramway, was opened in Blackpool, England on 29 September 1885 using conduit collection along Blackpool Promenade.
 This system is still in operation in a modernised form.